Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Introduction

-A natural remedy is to employ mixed formulations, where additional variables for the Darcy velocity and/or stress are introduced and approximated directly.
+A natural remedy is to employ mixed formulations \answer{for the two subphysics}, where additional variables for the Darcy velocity and/or stress are introduced and approximated directly.
 Moreover, they allow for schemes that honor the conservation properties.
 As a result, a range of equivalent formulations of the Biot equations exist and have been studied both in terms of discretizations and efficient numerical solution.
-With a strong focus on the approximation of the flow problem, the three-field formulation of poromechanics, built on a mixed formulation of the flow problem and adding the Darcy velocity as unknown, highlights local mass conservation and introduces a double-saddle point structure; see, e.g., \cite{PhillipsWheeler:2007,QingguoJohannes:2018}.
-On the contrary, local conservation of linear momentum can be achieved through a mixed formulation of the elasticity problem, where the symmetry of the total Cauchy stress can be enforced strongly~\cite{ArnoldWinther:2002} or weakly~\cite{FraeijsdeVeubeke1975,ArnoldFalkWinther:2007}, where for the former the construction of associated approximate function spaces considerably restricts the range of admissible discretizations and increases the computational effort.
+With a strong focus on the approximation of the flow problem, the three-field formulation of poromechanics, built on a mixed formulation of the flow problem and adding the Darcy velocity as unknown, highlights local mass conservation and introduces a double-saddle point structure; see, e.g., \cite{PhillipsWheeler:2007}. \answer{Again, pressure stabilization is needed to ensure robustness in the presence of Stokes-type coupling~\cite{rodrigo2018new,camargo2021macroelement}.} On the contrary, local conservation of linear momentum can be achieved through a mixed \answer{(stress-based)} formulation of the elasticity problem, where the symmetry of the total Cauchy stress can be enforced strongly~\cite{ArnoldWinther:2002} or weakly~\cite{FraeijsdeVeubeke1975,ArnoldFalkWinther:2007,guzman2010unified,quinelato2019full}, where for the former the construction of associated approximate function spaces considerably restricts the range of admissible discretizations and increases the computational effort.